ptruman/cwatch/README.md

 It also writes logs to /var/log/cwatch - so you can mount that as a bind mount (see above) if you want a local file

 Every 1am, CWATCH will run and check each container for a newer Docker Registry image, and advise if one is available.

+# Label Based Checking
+CWATCH can read the following <b>labels</b> from running *containers* to INCLUDE or EXCLUDE their images from checking, although for this to work you <b>must</b> specify the environment variable BEHAVIOUR to be *INCLUDE* or *EXCLUDE* for them to be useful.
+* CWATCH.INCLUDE - set to TRUE on a container you want to check the image for
+* CWATCH.EXCLUDE - set to TRUE on a container you want to *not* check the image for

+This means you do not need to set *every* Container with the labels, just the ones you want to explicitly include, or exclude.
+The default BEHAVIOUR is ALL which will check ALL containers.

 # Notes